pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

    - **Descriptive Amazon Resource Name (ARN) - optional**: create a friendly name for the default DMS ARN.
    - **Source engine**: select **MySQL**.
    - **Access to endpoint database**: select **Provide access information manually**.
-   - **Server name**: fill in the server name.
-It is the name of the data server for the data provider.
+   - **Server name**: fill in the name of the data server for the data provider.
 You can copy it from the database console.
-If the upstream is Amazon RDS or Amazon Aurora, it will be automatically filled in.
+If the upstream is Amazon RDS or Amazon Aurora, the name will be automatically filled in.
 If it is a self-built MySQL without a domain name, you can fill in the IP address.
-   - Fill in the database **Port**, **Username**, and **Password**.
+   - Fill in the source database **Port**, **Username**, and **Password**.
    - **Secure Socket Layer (SSL) mode**: you can enable SSL mode as needed.

     ![Fill in the endpoint configurations](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-endpoint-config.png)